 1. Plain Weave

-Plain weave is the simplest type of woven fabric weave, and people also refer to it as Panama, linen, or tabby weave.
+Plain weave is the simplest type of woven fabric; it is also known as Panama, linen, or tabby weave.

-This weave makes a firm fabric because it has the most frequent interlacing amongst other weaves.
-While making the plain weave, the warp thread goes over the weft thread.
+This weave makes a firm fabric because it has the most frequent interlacing among other weaves.
+In a plain weave, the warp thread goes over the weft thread.

-Each warp yarn keeps going over and under each weft yarn till the weaving is done.
+Each warp yarn goes over and under each weft yarn until the weaving is done.
 Also, this type of fabric weave is cheap to make and durable.

 2. Satin Weave

-Satin weave is one of the different types of fabric weaves.
-It produces a smooth and glossy material, mainly the surface being shiny and the back being dull.
+Satin weave is one of the different types of fabric weave.
+It produces a smooth, glossy material with a shiny surface and dull back.

 Satin weave is similar to the twill weave, with the continuous warp yarn being an exception.
-This means it has lesser weft threads and warp intersections.
+This means it has fewer weft threads and warp intersections.

-Thus, giving us a smooth surface.
-As smooth as this fabric weave is, it has its disadvantages – the fabric fibers will easily snag.
+Thus, we have a smooth surface.
+However, as smooth as this fabric weave is, it has its disadvantages—the fabric fibers will easily snag.

-So, this weave is not under the category of solid weaves.
-Most people use it as bed linen, as it won’t cause discomfort.
+This weave does not fall under the category of solid weaves.
+Most people use it as bed linen, as it does not cause discomfort.

 3. Basket Weave